For which kinds of medicinal products should PSURs be submitted?

 Both PSURs for PSUSA-procedures ("EU-single assessments") and PSURs for national PSUR submissions ("non-EU single assessments") have to be uploaded in the PSUR repository.
 CESP-Submissions, CD-ROMs etc. are considered as not submitted.

-For more detailed information and help for electronical submission please refer to PSUR Repository website, numerous webinars and MAH user guide.
+For more detailed information and help for electronical submission please refer to PSUR Repository website, numerous trainings, webinars and MAH user guide.

 Which requirements apply to the content and format of a PSUR?